natenka/pyneng-book-en/docs/source/book/04_data_structures/list_methods.rst

     In [33]: vlans
     Out[33]: ['10', '30', '100-200']

-In remove() you must specify item to be deleted, not its number in list.
+In remove() you must specify item to be deleted, not its index.
 If item number is specified, error occurs:

 .. code:: python